AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 Configuration Workflow
 ======================

 #.
-Launch PAN-VM with at least two network interfaces - One interface serves as WAN port and is in VPC2 public subnet.
+Launch Palo Alto Networks VM-series with at least two network interfaces - One interface serves as WAN port and is in VPC2 public subnet.
 The other interface serves as LAN port and is in VPC2 private subnet.
 Collect the public IP address of the WAN port.

 #.
 At Aviatrix Controller, go to **Gateway > New Gateway** to launch an Aviatrix Gateway at VPC1 public subnet.
 Collect both public and private IP address of the Gateway.